Hend bint Faisal Al-Qasimi: Career

-Sheikha Hend Al Qasimi condemned right wing Hindutva activists living in the UAE for their hateful social media posts against Muslims and Islam on Twitter.
+Al Qasimi condemned right wing Hindutva activists living in the UAE for their hateful social media posts against Muslims and Islam on Twitter.
 Islamophobic social media posts were targeting Muslims over a congregation of Tablighi Jamaat in New Delhi that was misleadingly blamed for increase in the number of COVID-19 cases in India.

 Al Qasimi shared screenshots of the Islamophoic tweets and warned that racism and discrimination in the UAE will not be tolerated and expatriates who are Islamophobic will be made to leave the country, declaring that there is no room for religious intolerance in the UAE.

 Speaking to news outlets, she stated "I have never heard an Indian attack an Arab or a Muslim before but now I have reported just one person but you can see my timeline is full of people insulting the Arabs, Muslims.
 This is so un-Indian."
 The Indian ambassador to the UAE Navdeep Suri reiterated her message and told her that her message has gone out "loud and clear".

 The princess is also a vocal supporter for persecuted Uyghurs in China.
 In an April 2020 interview, she spoke out against the Xinjiang internment camps and in support of persecuted Uyghurs.